 The {\em (commutative) $d$-shift} is the $d$ tuple $S = (S_1, \ldots, S_d)$ of operators given by compressing the noncommutative $d$-shift to $\cF(E)$.
 Thus, for all $n$ and all $x \in E^n$ \be S_i x = e_i x \quad, \quad i=1, \ldots, d . \ee It is straightforward to check that the $d$-shift has the following properties: \begin{enumerate} \item $S$ is commuting, i.e., $S_i S_j - S_j S_i = 0$. \item $\sum_{i=1}^d S_i S_i^* = I - P_{\mb{C}}$, and in particular $S$ is a row contraction. \item $S$ is pure. \end{enumerate}

-Many results on the $d$-shift can be obtained by ``compressing theorems" about the noncommutative $d$-shift down to $\cF_+(E)$; see, e.g., \cite{DL10,DavPittsPick,DRS15,Popescu06}, the proof of Theorem \ref{thm:comp_Pick} or Sections \ref{subsec:identification2} and \ref{subsec:invNideals} below.
+Many results on the $d$-shift can be obtained by ``compressing theorems" about the noncommutative $d$-shift down to $\cF_+(E)$; see, e.g., \cite{DL10,DavPittsPick,DRS15,Popescu06}, the proof of Theorem \ref{thm:comp_Pick} or Sections \ref{subsec:identification2} and \ref{subsec:invNideals} below as well as the appendix.
 This is a powerful technique, due to the availability of strong results for the noncommutative $d$-shift, e.g., \cite{DavPitts2,DavPitts1,Popescu89,Popescu91} or more generally \cite{MS98}.
 Another advantage of this technique is that it allows to obtain similar results for a very large class of Hilbert modules by compressing the noncommutative $d$-shift to other co-invariant spaces; see \cite{Popescu06,ShalitSolel}.